Originally posted March 20, 2020. Updated April 30, 2020.

 E/M Values and National Payments

-Below are a list of codes and their physician work Medicare relative value units (RVUs) and approximate National office-based payment.
+Below is a list of codes and their physician work Medicare relative value units (RVUs) and approximate National office-based payment.
 E/M code levels must be assigned based on current Medicare E/M coding guidelines and rules.

-|New Patient E/M Visits||Established Patient E/M|
+|New Patient E/M Visits||Established Patient E/M Visits|

 Telephone Evaluation and Management Service